Tjaitil/Adventurous/README.md

+# Introductory comments
+This a project I started on when first learning PHP and mysql.
+At the same time my JavaScript knowledge was basic.
+Bear this in mind while looking at the code as some modern features are missing.
+Back then I had little knowledge about PHP/JS frameworks and I also wanted to learn apart from any frameworks.
+Bear this in mind when browsing the codebase.
+I have plans to migrate the project to existing frameworks.
+However with limited sparetime and other projects I want to work on the timeline is uncertain.

 # About Game:

 Adventurous (http://adventurous.no) is an RPG in open world.
 The graphics and game cameratakes inspiration from early gameboy pixel art games with top down look, especially pokemon games.